svengiegerich/svengiegerich/README.md

 ## Projects

+> "A worker is known by his towls.
+A shovel for a man who disg.
+An ax for a woodsman.
+The econometrican runs regressions."
+(Angrist and Pischke, 2014)

 - **Kitamatch**.
 A market design mechanism for fair & fast childcare allocation.
   + This is work in progress with Thilo Klein & Tobias Reischmann
   + @ Center for European Economic Research (ZEW) in Mannheim